yandexdataschool/eScience-2016-everware/main.md

 - Free tuition, no employment obligations on part of the students (yet many go to Yandex)
 - 450+ students graduated since 2007
-- Strong (50% drop out rate) education in Data & Computer Science
+- Strong education in Data & Computer Science
 - Organizes a [Machine Learning Conference](https://yandexdataschool.com/conference/)
 - Interest in interdisciplinary research (eScience)
 – from Information Retrieval to Fundamental Science
-- 25% of our students have background in Physics
-- A full member of the LHCb experiment in CERN since 2015, an associate member during 2014-2015
+- A full member of the LHCb experiment at CERN since 2015, an associate member during 2014-2015
 ]

 ---

 ## Me
 .libig[
 - A data scientist
-- MS in Physics
+- MSc in Physics
-- Work on infrastructure optimization and anomaly detection for LHCb
+- Work for the LHCb collaboration at CERN
+  - Data storage optimization
+  - A search engine for physics data
+  - An automated anomaly detection systAem
 - Taught machine learning at [Machine Learning in High Energy Physics Summer Schools](https://indico.cern.ch/event/497368/) ]